f5devcentral/openssl-pqc-stepbystep-lab/05_quantum_ca_revocation.md

 - `openssl ocsp` - Query and respond to OCSP requests
 - `openssl verify` - Validate certificate chains

-### What You've Accomplished

-- Created a complete PKI hierarchy with quantum-resistant algorithms
-- Configured proper Subject Alternative Names (DNS, IP, email, URI)
-- Implemented both CRL and OCSP revocation mechanisms
-- Applied secure Unix file permissions throughout
-- Learned to manually manage all aspects of a CA
+## 🤝 Contributing

+This lab was made because we wanted to learn this ourselves.
+We encourage you to help us expand this lab so we can cover more quantum-resistant content; or maybe cover more operating systems.
+Or we might have inadvertently broken something.
+Who knows... either way, characters welcome.

-This lab environment is ready for internal testing of quantum-resistant PKI infrastructure in preparation for the post-quantum cryptography era.
+Your lab is ready for internal testing of quantum-resistant PKI infrastructure in preparation for the post-quantum cryptography era.
+Nice work!
+Go take the rest of the day off.

 ---